LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/exceptions/exceptions-control-flow.rst

 Exceptions as Control Flow
 ==========================
-Runtime errors occur as the program runs.
-Runtime errors are also know as exceptions.
+Runtime errors occur as the program runs, and they are also called exceptions.
 Exceptions are caused by referencing undeclared variables and invalid or unexpected data.